jajeffries/gilded-rose-with-tests/README.md

 make test
 ```

+This will run the unit tests and check the output of 20 days worth of items against a golden master.

-This will run the tests and produce a code coverage report in `cover/index.html`.
+`make test` will also produce a code coverage report in `cover/index.html`.
 You can also regenerate it and open it using
 ```
 make results
 ```

-## Todo
-- Work out why branch coverage isn't working
-- Add tests to get better branch coverage, especially around backstage passes